jewertow/istio-playground/issues/re-enable-pilot-filter-gateway-cluster-config/README.md

 ### Workaround 2 - does not work

 This workaround updates configuration in 2 steps:
-1. New route is added, but traffic is not routed there.
+1. New route is added and traffic is switched to this route immediately.
-   The goal is to push clusters by CDS, warm them by Envoy and make them available for routes.
-   Additionally, test requests are sent to make sure that the new route is ready to serve traffic.
-2. Remove old route and switch traffic to the new one.
+   The old route should not receive traffic, because has matching rule that effectively excludes it from receiving traffic.
+2. Verify that the new cluster already receives traffic and remove the old route.

+To make this solution more reliable and reduce risk of removing a cluster in use, health checks and verification of receiving traffic by the new cluster are performed between the steps above.

-This approach may seem to solve the problem, because before removal of the old route, health check and test request were performed, but even though 503 are still returned.
+This approach may seem to solve the problem, because before removal of the old route, verification of receiving traffic by the new clusters is performed, so theoretically there is no risk to remove the old one.
+In practice, 503 is still returned, and I guess it's because some internal connection pool still uses the old cluster, but this hypothesis needs more investigation of the Router's code base.

-The reason of the gateway error may be that active connections to an old cluster exist and in case of removal of that cluster, 503 is returned until route switched to a new cluster.
+It's important to note that there is no risk in switching traffic from cluster A to B immediately, because CDS pauses XDS stream until clusters are not [warmed](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/cluster_manager).
+So cluster warming is not a user's concern.

 ```shell
 export RED="\033[0;31m"